institut-galilee/2022-ml-iot-m2-G4/README.md

 * an original idea of Aomar Osmani (ao@lipn.univ-paris13.fr)
 * all students who will contribute for the improvement of the system

-## To see the work of the group 4
-To see the work of Pranavan, Myriam and Maha you need to follow the command.
-- Clone the project
-- We have created the two developement branch `dev_pranavan` and `dev_myriam`
-- To change the branch `git checkout <name_of_branch>`